DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 - On a validation error, ASP.NET raises an exception and responds with the default error page.
 Because of this, you cannot handle the error and display a user-friendly error message.

 Because of these reasons, the inbuilt request value checks are commonly disabled.
-You can do this using the `validateRequest` setting available in the `/system.web/pages` section of [web.config](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Web.config#L23-L24):
+To do this, disable the `validateRequest` option available in the `/system.web/pages` section of [web.config](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Web.config#L23-L24):

 ```xml
 <system.web>